mattermost/mattermost-plugin-jira/docs/development/environment.md

 To contribute to the project see https://www.mattermost.org/contribute-to-mattermost

+Join the [Jira plugin channel](https://community.mattermost.com/core/channels/jira-plugin) on our community server to discuss any questions.

 Read our documentation about the [Developer Workflow](https://developers.mattermost.com/extend/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/extend/plugins/developer-setup/) for more information about developing and extending plugins.

 This plugin supports both Jira Server (self-hosted) and Jira Cloud instances.
 There can be slight differences in behavior between the two systems, so it's best to test with both systems individually when introducing new webhook logic, or adding a new Jira API call.